Skip to article frontmatterSkip to article content

 Core Concepts

-• Chromosome: Solution encoded as string
+• Chromosome: Solution encoded as a string (often bits, but can be other representations)

 • Population: Set of candidate solutions